It's a new year -- Happy 2018, you guys!

 - Juice from 1/2 lemon

-- Toppings: Fresh cilantro, toasted cashews, firm pear or green apple cut into matchsticks with a squeeze of lemon, a ginger-heavy sauerkraut (recipe coming soon)
+- Toppings: Fresh cilantro, toasted cashews, firm pear or green apple cut into matchsticks with a squeeze of lemon, Beet and Red Cabbage Sauerkraut (or your favorite fermented veg)

 - Heat ghee in a large Dutch oven or heavy-bottomed soup pot over medium to medium-high heat.
 Add HALF the ginger, all the garlic and spices (curry powder, chili powder, cumin and turmeric).
 Stir to combine with ghee and cook 1-2 minutes, or until spices are fragrant.

 - Stir in tomato paste, then lentils.
 Add water and salt and cover.
 Raise heat to high, bring to a boil, then reduce to simmer for 10 minutes.

 - Add chickpeas if using, coconut milk, and carrots.
 Simmer another 5 minutes, covered, then add broccoli, peas and spinach.
 Cook 5-10 more minutes, covered, until carrots are just tender.